paualarco/reflects/README.md

 ### Scala-for-fun

-The aim of the scala-for-fun is to keep a git repository with all the scala exercises/examples that I do for learning purposes in my free time.
+A record scala exercises/examples that I do in my free time.